 The couple had sensibly planned electrics and plumbing up to the loft during phase one of the works which would help minimise disruption in the completed elements of the house, and instructed a specialist loft company.
 “The company we chose were brilliant.
 They knew exactly how to maximise the space in the loft and complete the job with minimal disruption to us using the rest of the home.
 The finished layout would create a new bedroom to the back of the loft, a shower room in the centre, and an additional bedroom at the front.”

 “While work was underway we started thinking about how we would use the front bedroom.
-We didn’t need an extra bedroom at the moment and moving Molly into the new loft bedroom at the back freed up a room on the first floor for our guest bedroom.
+We already had one spare bedroom and moving Molly into the new loft bedroom at the back freed up a room on the first floor for a home office.
 We decided that rather than have a bedroom that never got used we would create a more family orientated space.”

 The finished room features beautiful bespoke shelving running the length of one of the walls.
 “It was a joy to finally have somewhere to display all of our books and items that have sat in boxes for years, hardy accessible.
 It took our carpenter a couple of days to complete the unit using my sketched design and then we painstakingly prepared and painted them in Farrow and Ball Sulking Room Pink to match the walls.”

 As well as somewhere to chill out and read, the room also doubles as a cosy cinema room.
 “We installed a ceiling mounted projector that would work for a short distance range to a screen on the wall.
 All that was left really was to find the perfect sofa we could all curl up on watching our favourite movies.”